nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/INSTALLATIONS_OSX.md

 fi
 ```

-If you are a Mac user on Mojave, and receive a similar error to the one below when trying to run `pyenv install 3.7.3`
+If try to run `pyenv install 3.7.3` and receive an error similar to the one below

 ```
 BUILD FAILED (OS X 10.14.6 using python-build 20180424)